balabanmetin/snakemake-tutorial2/intro/README.md

 The workflow takes a bamfile as an input and calls variants in each chromosome separately and filters low depth calls.
 The calls for each chromosome is written to a different file.
 In the final step, the calls for each chromosome is concatenated into a single VCF file.

-Take a look at `data` directory where we have a single BAM file.
+Take a look at `data` directory where we have two BAM files.

 Let's begin with genotyping chromosome `22` using Snakemake.